Blagoja95/Java-cache-system/README.md

 1. create object object1.object2
    create field object1.field value

+2. Reading:
-2. read all // display all branches of data rad ob1.ob2 // read from ob2 all data
+    1.  read all // display all branches of data
+    2.   read ob1.ob2 // read from ob2 all data <br/><br/>

 3. delete object1.object2.deleteTarget

+4. Updating:
-4. update value "object1.updateTarget" newValue
+    1. update value "object1.updateTarget" newValue
-   update value object1.updateTarget OBJECT // to update it with a new object update key object1.object2.keyToUpdate newKeyValue
+   2. update value object1.updateTarget OBJECT // to update it with a new object
+   3. update key object1.object2.keyToUpdate newKeyValue

 **All entries are serialized and then saved localy in *json.ser* file.**

 ## How to try it out yourself

-1. Clone this repository
+1. Clone this repository or download release source
 2. By using Java supported IDE (Eclipse, InteliJ, ...) or by using some CLI build and run this project
-3. If successful Java cash system grating and menu will appear in your terminal
+3. If successful Java cash system welcome message and menu will appear in your terminal.